eliaschr/Dehumidifier_Main/README.md

 them on a small LCD display.
 But first things first.
 Lets make it a working machine with the resources provided by the maker company (Leds/Displays/Pushbuttons, Compressor, Fan, Anionizer e.t.c.) and then add-on the rest of the needs.

+The main board will be based on a Texas Instruments' MSP430 microcontroller.
+Since we need to be able to keep a log of the environmental parameters during the usage of the machine, it would be a nice idea to use a microcontroller with FRAM.
+In my lab there is a MSP430FR5994 Launchpad lying arround, so... this one will be the development victim :)